chesahkalu/azure_administrator/storage.md

         1. `Hot`: Optimized for storing data that is accessed frequently.
         2. `Cool`: Optimized for storing data that is infrequently accessed and stored for at least `30` days.
         3. `Cold`: Optimized for storing data that is rarely accessed and stored for at least `90` days with flexible latency requirements.
-        3. `Archive`: Optimized for storing data that is rarely accessed and stored for at least `180` days with flexible latency requirements.
+        4. `Archive`: Optimized for storing data that is rarely accessed and stored for at least `180` days with flexible latency requirements.
+It is the lowest cost tier and usually ofline.
     - `Blob lifecycle management`: In the Azure portal, you create lifecycle management policy rules for your Azure storage account by specifying several settings.
 For each rule, you create `If - Then` block conditions to transition or expire data based on your specifications
         1. Define rules to automatically transition blobs to a cooler storage tier `if` they have not been accessed for a specified number of days.
         2. Define rules to automatically delete blobs at the end of their lifecycle.